 The Doxa has finally presented its limited-edition SUB 4000T Professional 10th Anniversary diving tool.
 Sporting a traditionally oversized, cushion-shaped stainless steel body, the 10th Anniversary edition offers you everything that a professional diver can expect from this kind of device: highly legible dial, an impressive water resistance rating and a highly dependable Swiss-made automatic movement that will last for years.
 All that comes at a pretty affordable price.

 The new Doxa Chateau des Monts (ref.
 620.10S.105.01) hand-wound wristwatch comes in a deliberately (perhaps, even in a slightly “calculated” way) exterior that is most commonly associated with vintage pocket watches that were produced in late-19th and the beginning of the 20th century.
-Although the watch is officially designated as a model celebrating the 120th anniversary of the brand, it is not exactly so.
+Although the collection officially celebrates the 120th anniversary of the brand, it is not exactly so.
 Here is why.

 Right after presenting its limited-edition SUB 5000T Seaconqueror model, DOXA reveals its vintage-inspired 2008 SUB 600T-Graph collection.
 Looking mean and cool, the gadget boasts a water-resistance rating of 600 meters and is legible enough to give you all the necessary information at a single glance.